 - Affordability: A flipper denture is generally cheaper than other alternatives.

 - Easy to prepare: Dental flippers are quicker to make, generally requiring one to two days, on average.
-If you have opted for a dental implant but are first waiting for the site to completely heal, using this denture can be a great alternative during this period.
+If you are waiting for an implant, flippers can be a good alternative in the meantime.

 Drawbacks of a dental flipper